-The North Texas Municipal Water District provides solid waste disposal services to the Solid Waste Member Cities which consist of, Allen, Frisco, McKinney, Plano, and Richardson as well as Collin County and surrounding counties.
+The North Texas Municipal Water District (NTMWD) provides solid waste disposal services to the Solid Waste Member Cities which consist of, Allen, Frisco, McKinney, Plano, and Richardson as well as Collin County and surrounding counties.
 The Lookout Drive Transfer Station reconstruction is a NTMWD project designed to increase operating efficiency and meet the future service demands of our customers.

 For specific questions about the Lookout Drive construction project email solidwaste.info@NTMWD.com